azurecrystalz/azurecrystalz.github.io/source/_posts/please-god.md

 <!-- Translation Notes -->

+[^1]: For anyone that needs the explanation: it's a pun of sorts made on Hiyori's name to describe if he finds something good or bad.
+[^2]: Rinne interpreted Hiyori incorrectly and heard “tisshu” (meaning tissue) instead of “qisshu” (meaning quiche).

 <h4>Translation Notes</h4>

-(1): For anyone that needs the explanation: it's a pun of sorts made on Hiyori's name to describe if he finds something good or bad.
+<sup>(1): For anyone that needs the explanation: it's a pun of sorts made on Hiyori's name to describe if he finds something good or bad.</sup>

-(2): Rinne interpreted Hiyori incorrectly and heard “tisshu” (meaning tissue) instead of “qisshu” (meaning quiche).
+<sup>(2): Rinne interpreted Hiyori incorrectly and heard “tisshu” (meaning tissue) instead of “qisshu” (meaning quiche).</sup>

   <!-- CONTENT GOES HERE -->